Open-Source-Is-Fun/scas/README.md

 Initial Configuration:

 Step 1: You have to edit following lines inside the python script:
-211: address = "0x..." # The wallet address of interest
+- 211: address = "0x..." # The wallet address of interest
-224: directory_path = "/path/to/file/" # Path where you want to put the .ods file
+- 224: directory_path = "/path/to/file/" # Path where you want to put the .ods file

 Step 2: Then you have to move the file Wallets.json to the directory where you want to store your .ods file.
 Then you can add MemberIDs with corresponding wallet addressess.
 This is however entirely up to you.

-Step 3: Then run the
+Step 3: Then run the script (Simple_Crypto_Accounting.py)

 Notes: